fastoch/TypeScript-course/README.md

 ```

 The `?` makes the property optional, which can be very convenient.
 However, it comes with some **caveat**.
-Indeed, if you try to access the `extraCheese` property from a Pizza object that doesn't have it, you'll get an error.
+Indeed, if you try to access the `extraCheese` property from an object that doesn't have it, you'll get an error.
 TS will be happy with your code, but the runtime will throw an error.
+So keep in mind that making a property optional can reduce your type safety.

 ---
-@45/126
+@46/126